remediios/cryptocurrency-trading/README.md

 In order to test the developed system, all three should be executed simultaneously.
 Although, running the React web application and Flask application is sufficient enough to test the real-time objetive of this study.

-The React Web Application folder contains further instructions on how to set up the testing environment.
+All sub-systems folders contain further instructions on how to set up and run the testing environment.
 Flask and ExpressJS applications were developed using PyCharm and Visual Studio IDEAs, respectively.

 ###### Important